Sex differences in humans: Physiology

 Sex differences in human physiology are distinctions of physiological characteristics associated with either male or female humans.
 These can be of several types, including direct and indirect, direct being the direct result of differences prescribed by the Y-chromosome (due to the SRY gene), and indirect being characteristics influenced indirectly (e.g., hormonally) by the Y-chromosome.
 Sexual dimorphism is a term for the genotypic and phenotypic differences between males and females of the same species.

 Through the process of meiosis and fertilization (with rare exceptions), each individual is created with zero or one Y-chromosome.
 The complementary result for the X-chromosome follows, either a double or a single X. Therefore, direct sex differences are usually binary in expression, although the deviations in more complex biological processes produce a variety of exceptions.

 Indirect sex differences are general differences as quantified by empirical data and statistical analysis.
 Most differing characteristics will conform to a bell-curve (i.e., normal) distribution which can be broadly described by the mean (peak distribution) and standard deviation (indicator of size of range).
 Often only the mean or mean difference between sexes is given.
 This may or may not preclude overlap in distributions.
+For example, males are, on average, taller than females, but an individual female could be taller than an individual male.
+The extents of these differences vary across different regions and populations.
+Sexual dimorphism for specific traits in humans may be due to a variety of factors such as environmental influences, genetic variation, or hormonal effects.

 The most obvious differences between males and females include all the features related to reproductive roles, notably the endocrine (hormonal) systems and their physiological and behavioral effects, including gonadal differentiation, internal and external genital and breast differentiation, and differentiation of muscle mass, height, and hair distribution.
 There are also differences in the structure of specific areas of the brain.
 For example, on average, the SDN (INAH3 in humans) has been repeatedly found to be considerably larger in males than in females.
+A brain study done by the NIH showed that the females had greater volume in the prefrontal cortex, orbitofrontal cortex, superior temporal cortex, lateral parietal cortex, and insula, whereas males had greater volume in the ventral temporal and occipital regions.